Volodymyr Oskilko: Oskilko affair

 On April 29, 1919, Oskilko led a coup-d'etat in Rivne supported by members of the Ukrainian Party of Socialists-Independentists and the Ukrainian People-Republican Party.
-The participants of the putsch requested the appointment of Yevhen Petrushevych as the provisional president of Ukraine until the convocation of the Constituent Assembly, the transfer of command to general Omelianovych-Pavlenko and the dismissal of Petlyura and Andriy Makarenko from the organization of military affairs, and the creation of a coalition government from the members of both Ukrainian republics.
+The participants of the putsch requested the appointment of Yevhen Petrushevych as the provisional president of Ukraine until the convocation of the Constituent Assembly, the transfer of command to general Omelianovych-Pavlenko, the dismissal of Petlyura and Andriy Makarenko from the organization of military affairs, and the creation of a coalition government from the members of both Ukrainian republics.
 Oskilko also sent his representative to Poland with the intent to conduct peace talks.

-Oskilko reentered politics in late 1922 as an agent of the Polish government in Volhynia, during which time he tried to break up a Jewish-Ukrainian coalition in the Polish parliamentary elections of that year.
+After the failure of his coup, Oskilko fled to Poland, which was at the time in state of war against the Ukrainian People's Republic.
+After the Poles captured Rivne, he returned to the city and published there a newspaper, which was financed by Polish authorities and promoted co-operation between Poles and Ukrainians.
+Oskilko reentered politics in late 1922 as an agent of the Polish government in Volhynia, trying to break up a Jewish-Ukrainian coalition in the Polish parliamentary elections of that year.
 His campaign was criticized for its usage of antisemitic tropes.

 Oskilko was assassinated in Rivne in 1926.
+Polish authorities blamed Soviet agents; no one was arrested and the case was closed for lack of evidence.
+According to Moshe Gildenman, the assassins were three Jewish residents of Rivne, inspired by the assassination of Petlyura by Sholom Schwartzbard.
+They were motivated by revenge for Oskilko's involvement in pogroms and his antisemitic campaign.